 - Awards cannot be used for computers or other personal electronic devices.

-- Awards are not meant to supplement PIs' budgets, nor should the awards be treated as an opportunity to purchase miscellaneous items, such as books, that are not directly relevant to the proposal.
+- Awards are not meant to supplement PIs' budgets, nor should the awards be treated as an opportunity to purchase miscellaneous items, such as books or lab supplies, that are not directly relevant to the proposal.

 - Awards are for up to $1000.
 Partial funding may be awarded at the discretion of the awards committee.